redbear/Duo/README.md

 ## Known Issues

-1. System stop function with user firmware runs BLE in firmware v0.2.1
+1. Problem with user firmware runs BLE in firmware v0.2.1

 	Symptom: when the user-partion firmware compiled with BLE library, during the runtime, if you want to do WiFi provisioning again (i.e. press SETUP button for 3 seconds), the Duo will stop working.